Tate-Vogel and relative cohomologies of complexes with respect to cotorsion pairs: Introduction

 \section{\bf Introduction}

 Avramov and Foxby \cite{AFHd} explored projective and injective dimensions arising from constructions of $dg$-projective and $dg$-injective resolutions of complexes.
 Using the notions of $dg$-projective and $dg$-injective resolutions, one can define Gorenstein projective and Gorenstein injective dimensions for complexes (see \cite{IAG,vg}).
 Cotorsion pairs were invented by Salce \cite{SL} in the category of abelian groups, and rediscovered by Enochs and coauthors \cite{BEE,EEEI,EJ0,EJ,EJT} in the 1900's.
-The most obvious example of a cotorsion pair is ($\Mod R$, $\mathcal{I}$).
-Let $(\Ab,\B)$ be a complete hereditary cotorsion pair in $\Mod R$.
-Then for any complex $X$, \cite[Theoorem 2.4]{YD} provides a general construction of $dg\BBT$ resolutions of $X$.
-As an application, Yang and Ding make a general study of $\mathcal{B}$ dimensions of complexes.
-The main purpose of this paper is to describe how Gorenstein dimensions of complexes should work for any complete hereditary cotorsion pair.
+Let $(\Ab,\B)$ be a complete hereditary cotorsion pair of modules.
+A general construction of $dg\AbT$ (resp., $dg\BBT$) resolutions of any complex was provided in \cite[Corollary 3.8]{YL}.
+Furthermore, Yang and Ding \cite{YD} made a general study of $\mathcal{A}$ (resp., $\mathcal{B}$) dimensions of complexes.
+Recently, Yang and Chen \cite{YC} investigated Gorenstein $\A$ dimensions of complexes, which describe how Gorenstein dimensions of complexes should work for any complete hereditary cotorsion pair.